jhedstrom/pnwds-2012-behat-mink-drupal-qa/one/01_slide.md

       As a site owner
       I need to know that my site is properly configured

-!SLIDE smaller
+!SLIDE
-# Elaborate with scenarios
+# Next, elaborate with scenarios

     @@@ gherkin
     Scenario: No php filter for comments
       Given I am on the homepage
       When I follow "Articles"
       And I follow "Read more"
       Then I should not see "You may post PHP code.
 	        You should include <?php ?> tag"

       Given: Put the system in a known state
       When: Act on the system
       Then: Describe the result of the action

-!SLIDE smaller
+!SLIDE
-# Save to a file and execute
+# Finally, save to a file and execute

     @@@ gherkin
     Feature: Do not let anonymous people use the PHP filter